rkfael/PCB-Keychain-Breaking-Bad/README.md

 A creative idea for PCB art design.

-I made this PCB Keychain using the *EasyEDA* software and then ordered it online at [*JLCPCB*](https://jlcpcb.com/?from=RMW)
+I designed this PCB keychain using EasyEDA software and then ordered it online from [*JLCPCB*](https://jlcpcb.com/?from=RMW)

-You can order the fabrication according to your preferences of color, thickness, PCB material and more.
+You can customize the fabrication according to your preferences for color, thickness, PCB material, and more.

 Download Prodution File: [Gerber](https://github.com/rkfael/PCB-Keychain-Breaking-Bad/blob/main/Gerber_BREAKING_BAD_KEYCHAIN_2021-09-02.zip)

 Editable project access: [*EasyEDA*](https://oshwlab.com/rkfael/braking_bad_keychain)

-How to make PCB Keychain: [Article](https://github.com/rkfael/PCB-Keychain)
+How to make a PCB Keychain: [Article](https://github.com/rkfael/PCB-Keychain)

 **Figure 1 - Top Side**